Stop winging it in abandoned spaces—learn the difference between exploring safely and just getting lucky.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Complete post-training certification assessment covering risk evaluation, hazard identification, and emergency protocols.
-Receive digital certification and access to the ongoing urbex safety community network.
+Review body-worn camera footage from field exercises with instructors and participants to examine decision points.
+Complete the certification assessment covering risk evaluation, hazard identification, and emergency protocols.
+Leave with a personalized safety checklist and access to the ongoing urbex safety community network.

 Get everything you need to make this quest amazing.